-Trust me, the name TrueOS takes me back to 1990s when Tru64 UNIX operating system made its presence.
-TrueOS is PC-BSD’s new unified brand built upon FreeBSD-CURRENT code base.
+Trust me, the name TrueOS takes me back to the 1990s when Tru64 UNIX operating system made its presence.
+TrueOS is PC-BSD’s new unified brand built upon the FreeBSD-CURRENT code base.
 Note that TrueOS is not a Linux distro but is BSD Unix.

 FreeBSD is known for its cutting-edge features, security, scalability, and ability to work both as a server and desktop operating system.
 TrueOS aims at having user-friendliness with the power of FreeBSD OS.
-Let us start with going into details of different aspects of the TrueOS.
+Let us start by going into details of different aspects of the TrueOS.

 TrueOS Features At A Glance

-TrueOS was founded by Kris Moore in 2005 with name PC-BSD.
+TrueOS was founded by Kris Moore in 2005 with the name PC-BSD.
 Initial version focused to make FreeBSD easy to use starting with providing GUI based installer (to relatively complicated FreeBSD installer).
 In the year 2006, PC-BSD was acquired by iXsystems.
 Before rebranding as TrueOS in Sept 2016, PC-BSD reached a stage starting considering better than vanilla FreeBSD.
 Older PC-BSD version used to support both x86 and x86-64 architecture.

 How to install TrueOS?

 TrueOS installs on systems containing a 64-bit (amd64) processor.
 The installer is GUI based, easy to understand tool with customization options.
 The download page contains both stable and unstable versions.
 The size of 17.12 stable release 2.8 GB.
 Once the system boots, it displays the initial boot menu as follows: